rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

- and over time those controlling the money supply use their ill-gotten gains to control the politics (regardless of the system), so it inevitably becomes rigged game
+ and over time those controlling the money supply use their ill-gotten gains to control the politics (regardless of the system), so it inevitably becomes a rigged game
  (be it a democracy or theocracy or otherwise).

 !!! warning "There is no political solution."